-Since the Firebird has just been unveiled it will be taking part in military exercise later this month to prove its mettle before entering service in the U.S. military.
-As a surveillance and intelligence gathering aircraft, the Firebird carries no weapons.
+Since the Firebird has just been unveiled, it will be taking part in military exercises later this month to prove its mettle before entering service in the U.S. military.
+As a surveillance and intelligence-gathering aircraft, the Firebird carries no weapons.
 It compensates for such an apparent vulnerability by being rugged and agile.
 Apparently, the Firebird is the latest in an emerging market for ‘hybrids’—aircraft that straddle the line between drones and the piloted variants.

 Source Gizmag